tbates/tbates.github.io/_posts/1945-02-10-technical-Parallel.markdown

 Parallel execution in OpenMx can be on mulitple cores, or distributed across distinct machines.
 Single models can be processed using parallel resrouces, and multiple models can be run and results combined.

-Modern CPUs typically contain multiple cores ([processing units that share memory](https://en.wikipedia.org/wiki/Multi-core_processor)), and machines may contain more than one CPU.
+Modern CPUs contain multiple cores ([processing units that share memory](https://en.wikipedia.org/wiki/Multi-core_processor)), and machines may contain more than one CPU.
 Some chips also implement "[virtual](https://en.wikipedia.org/wiki/Hyper-threading)" cores which help allow the compiler to keep the hardware working while one process is data limited.

-You can see total number of cores on your machine with `detectCores()` (on my 2015 MacBook, the answer is 4, 2 of which are virtual).
+You can see total number of cores on your machine with `detectCores()` (on my 2016 iMac, the answer is 8 (4 real, with hyperthreading).

 Out of the box, OpenMx uses `detectCores() - 1` to execute in parallel on supported OS's.